jlivingood/IETF-L4S-Deployment/Week3-PartB.md

-# Week 3 - Field Trial Instructions
+# Week 3 - Low Latency DNS Benchmark

-This testing is OPTIONAL and requires a device running Windows.
-This test is for advanced users.
+This testing is **OPTIONAL** and requires a device running Windows.
+Configuration required for the test is recommended for advanced users.

-## Action Requested

 ### Step 1 - Download DNS Benchmark
 1. Get the application at https://www.grc.com/files/DNSBench.exe.